 Explore the outdoors!

-From our miles of mountain biking trails to our quilt of parks, you can spend all day, every day outside!
-Here are just a few options:
+From miles of mountain biking trails to our quilt of parks, Bentonville's outdoor spaces are free, open to everyone, and easy to fill a day — or several.
+Here are just a few favorites:

 🌳 Enjoy the peaceful wetlands of Osage Park and Lake Bentonville, and while you’re there, check out The Quiver Archery Range where you can learn the sport of archery!

-🚵🏽♀️ Spend a morning basking in the beauty of Coler MTB preserve, strolling their main path to the Rise, or biking their 19 miles of trails.
-Bonus: Airship at Applegate is tucked along the trail, and makes for a great stop to refuel and refresh.
+🚵🏽♀️ Spend a morning basking in the beauty of Coler Mountain Bike preserve, strolling their main path to the Rise, or biking their 19 miles of trails.
+Bonus: Airship is tucked along the trail, making for a great stop to refuel and refresh.

 🌊 High temps in the forecast?
 Cool off at a splash pad— Creekside Park or even the pool.
 Check out all of the city of Bentonville’s parks and amenities here.